-To get better I need to dance with dancers that are more advanced than me: Well, besides of being not solidary, it is not necessarily true.
+Well, besides being not supportive, it is not necessarily true.
 Yes, you might get a very interesting perspective when you are dancing with a very advanced dancer.
 But what you might not notice is that it feels like you are king or queen of the floor, because of the advanced dancer’s ability to compensate for what you still lack.
 In fact, many advanced dancers like and enjoy dancing with beginners, because it gives them a challenge: how to make my leading so clear that it is infallible.
 For you that want to improve, you need this challenge.
 Either as a leader or as a follower.
 You need to practice with everybody, get the experience from whoever is dancing with you.
 And to learn the most important technique of them all: the joy!.
 Remember: All practice is good practice.

 “Excuse me while I yawn”- [yawn]–This would be me during one of these shows – I rather go to a circus when I want to see flips in the air, I think they go better with a drum roll than with music, most of the times.
 Some of the best teachers are perhaps not the most impressive ones on show time.
 By best, I refer to get the students to comprehend and improve the dance quickly, smoothly, and individually.
 To help you bring out the dance from within you.
-And on the other hand, some of the most impressive dancers on show need to improve on how to reach out to students.
+And on the other hand, some of the most impressive dancers on the show need to improve on how to reach out to students.
 Some lucky ones are both combined!!
-So my guess is that this is a relative matter, and that you can ALWAYS learn something from every teacher.
-So give the good show performers a big round of applause, they deserve it for the good job, but don’t believe you will learn what they do through Osmosis.
+So my guess is that this is a relative matter and that you can ALWAYS learn something from every teacher.
+So give the good show performers a big round of applause, they deserve it for a good job but don’t believe you will learn what they do through Osmosis.